 As investigations can vary in length, we’ll publish key updates on the website as needed.

-Once an investigation is complete
+When the investigation is complete

-- We share the safety recommendations and actions from the draft report with the organisations who are impacted by them.
+- We share the safety recommendations and safety actions from the draft report with the organisations who are impacted by them.

-- We’ll also ensure that staff members, patients, family members or carers directly involved with the case get a copy of the report for factual comment
+- We’ll also ensure that staff members, patients, family members or carers directly involved with the case get a copy of the report for factual comment.

-- The final copy of the report with all safety recommendations is published on this website
+- The final copy of the report with all safety recommendations is published on this website.